Chris-nyan/group2/usecase/usecase26.md

 ## MAIN SUCCESS SCENARIO

-1. Data analyst requests report about population of people, peopl living in cities and people not living in cities in each region.
+1. Data analyst requests report about population of the world.
 2. System extract from database according to the request.
 3. System displays result.